 Judges and the law don’t allow this information to be heard by a jury as it could influence the jury’s opinion of how much harm has been caused by the defendant and how much it will take to compensate the plaintiff for the harm caused.

 In summary, there are many facts and issues that are important to clients that affect their view of the case.
 Unfortunately, the law doesn’t always allow us to tell the jury about them.
 As a result, we have to ground our judgment of what a case is worth based on what information will actually be heard by the jury.
-At the end of the day, it isn’t what our clients know happened, it’s what can we prove in court.
+At the end of the day, it isn’t about what our clients know happened, but what we can prove in court.